The Library will be closed all day Friday, April 18.

 |

-Jenna Kapral, of Dallas, will be exhibiting her oil and acrylic paintings this January and February.
+Evelyn Migatulski, of Wilkes Barre, will be exhibiting her drawings and paintings this March and April.

 |